-- our plans to develop and commercialize our product candidates in the central nervous system, or CNS, disorders we discuss in this Annual Report, and potentially in other indications; - our ability, within the expected timeframes, to complete our ongoing non-clinical studies and clinical trials; to announce the results of such studies and trials; to advance our product candidates into additional clinical trials, including pivotal clinical trials; and to successfully complete such clinical trials; - our expectations as to the sufficiency of the planned clinical development programs for our product candidates, if successful, to support regulatory approval; our plans with respect to filing for regulatory approval of our product candidates, if clinical development is successful; and the anticipated review path and potential to obtain regulatory approval and to commercialize any product, if approved; - our estimates regarding expenses; use of cash; timing of future cash needs; and capital requirements; - the potential for future revenues; - our expectations with respect to the availability of supplies of our product candidates, and the expected performance of our third-party manufacturers; - our expectations with respect to the performance of our contract research organizations and other third parties whose activities are important to our development and future commercialization efforts; - our ability to obtain and maintain intellectual property protection for our proprietary assets and other forms of exclusivity relevant to our business: - the estimated number of patients in indications of interest to us; the potential for our product candidates in those indications, if approved; the size of the potential markets for our product candidates; and our ability to serve those markets; - · the anticipated rate and degree of market acceptance of our product candidates for any indication if approved; - our plans for expanding our activities, including outside the U.S., and the potential for future collaborations and other types of contractual relationships, if appropriate, for accomplishing our strategic objectives; - the level of costs we may incur in connection with our activities, the possible timing and sources of future financings, and our ability to obtain additional financing when needed; - the potential for success of competing products that are or become available for the indications that we are pursuing or may in the future pursue; - the potential risk of loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A, Risk Factors.
+- our plans to develop and commercialize our product candidates in the central nervous system, or CNS, disorders we discuss in this Annual Report, and potentially in other indications; - our ability, within the expected timeframes, to complete our ongoing non-clinical studies and clinical trials; to announce the results of such studies and trials; to advance our product candidates into additional clinical trials, including pivotal clinical trials; and to successfully complete such clinical trials; - our plans with respect to filing for regulatory approval for our product candidates, if clinical trial development is successful, and the potential to obtain such approval and to commercialize any product, if approved - · our estimates regarding expenses, the potential for future revenues and capital requirements; - our expectations with respect to the availability of supplies of our product candidates, and the expected performance of our third-party manufacturers; - our expectations with respect to the performance of our contract research organization and other third parties whose activities are important to our development and future commercialization efforts; - our ability to obtain and maintain intellectual property protection for our proprietary assets and other forms of exclusivity relevant to our business; - the estimated number of patients in indications of interest to us, and the size of the potential markets for our product candidates and our ability to serve those markets; - the anticipated rate and degree of market acceptance of our product candidates for any indication once approved; - the level of costs we may incur in connection with our activities, and our ability to obtain additional financing when needed; - the potential for success of competing products that are or become available for the indications that we are pursuing; - the potential risk of loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+Risk Factors.

-Any forward-looking statements in this Annual Report reflect our current views with respect to future events and with respect to our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those described under Part II, Item 1A, Risk Factors and elsewhere in this Annual Report.
+Any forward-looking statements in this Annual Report reflect our current views with respect to future events and with respect to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
+Factors that may cause actual results to differ materially from current expectations include, among other things, those described under Part II, Item 1A.
+Risk Factors and elsewhere in this Annual Report.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.

 This Annual Report contains estimates, projections and other information concerning our industry, the general business environment, and the markets for certain diseases, including estimates regarding the potential size of those markets and the estimated incidence and prevalence of certain medical conditions.
-Information that is based on estimates, forecasts, projections, market research or similar methodologies is inherently subject to uncertainties, and actual events, circumstances or numbers, including actual disease prevalence rates and market size, may differ materially from the information reflected in this Annual Report.
-Unless otherwise expressly stated, we obtained this industry, business information, market data, prevalence information and other data from reports, research surveys, studies and similar data prepared by market research firms and other third parties, industry, medical and general publications, government data, and similar sources, in some cases applying our own assumptions and analysis that may, in the future, prove not to have been accurate.
+Information that is based on estimates, forecasts, projections, market research or similar methodologies is inherently subject to uncertainties and actual events, circumstances or numbers, including actual disease prevalence rates and market size, may differ materially from the information reflected in this Annual Report.
+Unless otherwise expressly stated, we obtained this industry, business information, market data, prevalence information and other data from reports, research surveys, studies and similar data prepared by market research firms and other third parties, industry, medical and general publications, government data, and similar sources, in some cases applying our own assumptions and analysis that may, in the future, not prove to have been accurate.